 Top five tips for reducing Radon

-Airthings has compiled our top five easy tips for reducing the radon levels indoors.
+Airthings has compiled our top 5 easy tips for reducing the radon levels indoors.
 Long-term radon detectors are great as you can continue to monitor the levels and check that levels are reduced sufficiently.

 1. Ventilation